 Your shampoo is very important, as it can make a big difference to the texture of your hair.
 We tend to think that the quality of the shampoo we use doesn’t matter, but it does in this case.
 Using a volumizing shampoo without sulphates, as they are harsh on the hair.
 When shampoo is volumizing and sulphate-free it offers the perfect balance of removing excess oils that makes the hair look limp, but is gentle enough to give a healthy shine.

-Warren Tricomi says that those minutes before your hair dries post-shower are the prime time to add volume.
+Warren Tricomi says that those minutes before your hair dries post-shower is the prime time to add volume.
 You can also lift the roots by working a volumizing mousse or spray into hair near the roots.

 Another great tip is alternating your washing day with dry shampoo.
 It can soak up the oils and thicken the hair by giving the appearance of fuller hair.
 A great one for volume is TIGI Oh beehive.